-The Mid Murray Council has updated a range of measures to its operations in line with South Australia’s Roadmap to Recovery.
+The Mid Murray Council continues to review its operations and services in line with the latest advice and measures from the SA Government.
 These measures are to ensure the health and safety of its staff and the community, while providing the continuity of vital local services.

 What services are affected by the latest outbreak?

 The following changes have been made to Council facilities and services and will apply from 1 December:

 - The Mannum Leisure Centre will reopen for community group activities and sport.

 - Public pools will open for the 2020/21 swimming season – please note these will still only open if the daytime temperature is above 25C.

 - All Council volunteer programs and activities will resume in a reduced capacity.

 - All visitor information outlets and Council-run museums are now open.